El-Coder/Agility-2020-Declarative-Onboarding/docs/class1/module3/lab1.rst

 Lab 1 Configure Standalone BIG-IP with Declarative Onboarding
 ==============================================================

 In this lab declarative onboarding (DO) has already been installed.
-For instructions on how to install declarative onboarding (DO) please see appendix A.
+For instructions on how to install declarative onboarding (DO) please see appendix B.

 Before we jump into declarative onboarding (DO) lets take a look at the current state of one of our **BIGIP** appliances.